matsim-org/matsim-libs/playgrounds/gregor/protobuild/README.md

 matsim scenario into the network part of the proto scenario.
 That scenario is public, thus it can be used from the outside; it seems to be used in `BlockingVisServiceImpl`.

-`update_from_local_build.sh` is just there for Gregor to maintain the pieces.
-Those pieces are commited into the MATSim repository, so they are there when you try to use this.